lysham/dlw/data/export/data_readme.txt

 'tra' and 'val' columns indicate whether the given sample was included in the training or validation set, respectively.
 Training and validation sets can be reconstructed by concatenating all 'tra' or 'val' samples across sites.
+Sample code is given below to reconstruct original training and validation sets.

 ***
 ## Data labels

 Column names and descriptions are as follows:
-- site: station code
 - dlw_m: measured downwelling longwave [W/m^2]
 - ghi_m: measured global horizontal irradiance [W/m^2]
 - dni_m: measured direct normal irradiance [W/m^2]